 Then they would launch another update and things would change.
 They would stay like this until the next update was launched.
 When Google makes a big change, they give it a name, usually, they announce it and all the professionals in the SEO world go crazy trying to find a way to understand the change and use it to offer an advantage to your customers.

 When did the Google core algorithm update happen?

-According to the statements provided by Google, they makes thousands of changes in their search engines every year.
+According to the statements provided by Google, they make thousands of changes in their search engines every year.
 Google updates its algorithm about 500- 600 times a year.
-On August 1, 2018, Google confirmed the release of broad core algorithm update that generated a state of panic in SEO world.
+On August 1, 2018, Google confirmed the release of a broad core algorithm update that generated a state of panic in the SEO world.